mo-martin/wandisco-documentation/docs/quickstarts/quickstart_guides/cdh-adls2.md

 ---
-id: adlsg1-adlsg2
+id: cdh-adlsg2
-title: ADLS Gen1 to ADLS Gen2
+title: Cloudera (CDH) to ADLS Gen2
-sidebar_label: ADLS Gen1 to ADLS Gen2
+sidebar_label: Cloudera (CDH) to ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to connect to ADLS Gen1 storage and ADLS Gen2 storage.
+Use this quickstart if you want to configure Fusion to connect to Cloudera (CDH) and ADLS Gen2 storage.

-Please see the [Useful information](https://wandisco.github.io/wandisco-documentation/docs/troubleshooting/useful_info) section for additional commands and help.
+Please see the [Useful information](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info) section for additional commands and help.

+## Limitations of this quickstart

+* This guide does not currently offer configuration of Fusion to a **Kerberized** CDH cluster.
+* Migration of existing data will be available after configuration, but not live replication.

+We are working to include these additional items as soon as possible.

 ## Prerequisites

 * Azure VM instance set up and running, with root access available (instructions were tested on RHEL 7).
 * [Docker](https://docs.docker.com/install/) (v19.03.3 or higher), [Docker Compose](https://docs.docker.com/compose/install/) (v1.24.1 or higher), and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on instance.
+* Administrator credentials for the Cloudera Manager.
+* Network connectivity to the Cloudera Manager and NameNodes.
-* Credentials for accessing the Data Lake Storage Gen1 and Data Lake Storage Gen2.
+* Credentials for accessing the Data Lake Storage Gen2.
-* Network connectivity between Azure VM and Data Lake Storage Gen1/Gen2.
+* Network connectivity to the Data Lake Storage Gen2.

 ## Guidance